Skip to content

 Research at The Garry Hurvitz Centre for Community Mental Health at SickKids (GH-CCMH) provides exciting opportunities for clients, caregivers, and staff to engage in the scientific process, directly impact current and future programming, and see themselves represented in how we understand child and youth mental health care.
 The Centre holds an important place in the health-care community, not only in the GTA, but across Canada.
-By engaging in data collection, we ensure that research reflects the diversity of identities of those engaged with the Centre.
+We ensure that research reflects the diversity of identities of those engaged with the Centre.
 When you see yourself represented and reflected in research, you can be more confident that policies, initiatives, and overall understanding of mental health and wellness will benefit you and your community in the future!

 Below, find some of our current research studies.